LLC vs. Sole Proprietorship: What’s the Difference?

 But how do you choose which business entity is best for you?
 For many business owners, the choice between LLC and sole proprietorship isn’t always self-explanatory.

-In this article, we’ll review what an LLC is, what a sole proprietorship is, the main differences between the two, and how to protect yourself and your business, whichever you choose.
+In this article, we’ll cover what you need to know about LLCs, sole proprietorships, and how to protect yourself and your business, whichever you choose.

 What is an LLC?